Featuring 20 of this year's most celebrated films, The Guilty Pleasures Collection is not to be missed!

 Single father Mike only gets to spend Saturdays with his teenage son, Danny.
 But all Danny wants to do is sit in his room all day playing computer games.
-While straightening out Danny’s room, Mike discovers his son’s game pad, and decides to give gaming a go.
+While straightening out Danny’s room, Mike discovers his son’s game pad, and decides to try his hand.
 Before he knows it, he realises he’s been playing for hours, and finally understands why introverted Danny finds so much solace in the online world.

 Super Sex (2015) – 8 mins